The Amazing Race 18: Casting

+Release

 Marketing

 Snapple served as a sponsor this season of The Amazing Race, with "Snapple Real Facts" introduced during commercial breaks.
 The sixth leg of the season in Kolkata, India, featured several tasks involving a papaya-and-mango flavored tea Snapple developed and named after the show.
 Ford also sponsored the season, with their new Focus serving as a prize during the eighth leg.

-Cast
+Contestants

 This season featured eleven returning teams from previous seasons vying a second chance to win.

 The teams cited the following details from their respective races as their reason for having "unfinished business":